Material :

 FAQs:

-Q1: Is the tray recyclable and biodegradable?
+Q2: Is the tray recyclable and compostable?

-Q3: What’s the MOQ and typical lead time?
+Q4: What are the MOQ and typical lead time?

-Q5: Do you offer moisture/oil resistance?
+Q5: Do you offer moisture resistance?

 We respond within 24 hours, offering fast, clear communication, tailored solutions, and efficient service to save time and costs.